beth98an/Engineering_84_business_week/README.md

 ### Question 5: Why did you chose Sparta Global?

+They had the opportunity to use and improve my programming skills and they are part of the industry that I want a career in.
+Also I liked the fact that they are a fast growing company and they work with large well known companies that I had heard of.

 ### Question 6: Where do you see yourself in 2-5 years?

+To have graduated from the training program and be working as a Junior DevOps Consultant and to be continuously learning and developing my skills.